cppp-france/zeppelin/privacy.md

 #### How to manage cookies

 You can set your browser not to accept cookies, and the above website tells you how to remove cookies from your browser.
 However, in a few cases, some of our website features may not function as a result.
-Privacy policies of other websites

 #### Privacy policies of other websites

 The CPPP website contains links to other websites.
 Our privacy policy applies only to our website, so if you click on a link to another website, you should read their privacy policy.
-Changes to our privacy policy

 #### Changes to our privacy policy